• Skip to primary navigation

 🤷♀️ What are poblano peppers?

-This recipe calls for poblano peppers.
-If you're unfamiliar with them, they're a large dark green pepper, oblong, and heart-shaped.
-When eaten raw, they're spicy, IMO, even though I've read reports that call them mild.
+• This recipe is essentially pasta in a green sauce made with poblano peppers.
+If you're unfamiliar with these peppers, they're large, dark green, oblong, and heart-shaped peppers.
+When eaten raw, they're spicy, even though I've read reports that label them mild.

-In some parts of the world, including the United States, they are sometimes referred to as pasilla peppers.
+• In some parts of the world, including the United States, they are sometimes called pasilla peppers.

-In my experience, if you're at a Farmers market where they roast them on site, they're not very deeply roasted and will be pretty spicy.
-This happened to me in Santa Fe for a dinner I was making that night for a party, and had to add a LOT of cheese to balance the heat.
+• If you're at a Farmer's market where they roast them on-site, they're often only lightly roasted and will still be pretty spicy.
+This happened to me in Santa Fe for a dinner I made for a party that night.
+I had to add a LOT of cheese to balance the heat.

 🌶 What's a good substitute for poblano peppers?

 • Flexible use.
-The sauce can be used for veggies dishes such as cauliflower and potatoes, or tossed with grains such as rice or farro.
+This poblano cream sauce can be used for veggie dishes such as cauliflower and potatoes or tossed with grains such as rice or farro.

-• Make ahead options.
-Make the sauce ahead to turn this recipe into one that can easily be made in less than 30 minutes.
+• Make-ahead options.
+You can make the sauce ahead to make this recipe easy to make in less than 30 minutes.

 🧅 Main Ingredients + Notes

-• Pasta - I used trofie, but any pasta with folds or crevices to catch and hold the sauce will work great.
-Smooth pasta shapes are fine, but won't do the sauce as much justice.
+• Pasta - I used trofie pasta, but any pasta shape featuring folds or crevices to catch and hold the sauce will work great.
+Smooth pasta shapes, such as spaghetti pasta, are acceptable but they won't do the sauce as much justice.

-• Cilantro - I haven't made it with alternate fresh herbs, but you can use parsley if you don't care for cilantro.
+• Cilantro - Use fresh cilantro - not dried.
+I haven't made it with alternate fresh herbs, but you can use Italian flat leaf parsley if you don't care for cilantro.

 • Bouillon cube - I use Better Than Bouillon, roasted vegetable paste.

-• Queso fresco - this is a soft, fresh Mexican cheese.
-If you can't find it, you can use mozzarella (although it's not as tangy) or goat cheese (which is more tangy).
+• Queso fresco - This is a soft, fresh Mexican cheese.
+If you can't find it, use crumbled cotija cheese.

 🔪 Recommended Equipment